 The reason is two-fold:

-- There are so many opportunities, your team will get confused by not narrowing things down.
+There are so many opportunities, your team will get confused by not narrowing things down, causing customer acquisition efforts to suffer.
+Create a value matrix to focus your messaging and more carefully target new customers.

 Going to market to enterprises without cause or connections